Blom27/AntSim/README.md

-How to Run This Simulation
+How to Run This Simulation.

 Setup:
 Create a new Unity project.
 Add this script to a GameObject in the scene.